adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 }
 ```

-!!! warn Replace the SenderId
+!!! warn "Replace the SenderId"
     You must replace the SenderId with your sender ID that you copied from the Firebase Console.

 Let's start at the top.
 In order to use push notifications from Firebase, we need to tell our application